I couldn't get enough of the addictive views at Mt Arden.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

-Other than a couple of steepish slopes (and an unnecessary hike back toward Mt Arden) the terrain in this section is relatively straightforward, but beware, flies will follow you.
+Other than a selection of steep slopes, including a non-compulsory trek back to Mt Arden, the terrain is straightforward.
+But beware, the flies will follow you.